Articles > Psychology > What is cyberpsychology?

 Artificial intelligence (AI) is a type of technology that seeks to fabricate humanlike intelligence by processing large amounts of data to create advanced algorithms.
 Virtual reality (VR) refers to areas, structures and interactions that mirror lifelike actions and concepts but are digitally fabricated.

-These assets are becoming increasingly popular in both recreational and professional contexts.
+These assets are popular in both recreational and professional contexts.
 We are just beginning to learn about how interaction with VR or AI could affect the minds of users.
-Meanwhile, many professionals, psychologists included, are increasingly using AI and VR to model and analyze various situations and interactions.
+Meanwhile, many professionals, psychologists included, are using AI and VR to model and analyze various situations and interactions.

-Professionals can fill several roles in the field of cyberpsychology, which most notably include:
+Professionals can fill several roles in this field, which most notably include:

 A graduate of Johns Hopkins University and its Writing Seminars program and winner of the Stephen A. Dixon Literary Prize, Michael Feder brings an eye for detail and a passion for research to every article he writes.
 His academic and professional background includes experience in marketing, content development, script writing and SEO.
 Today, he works as a multimedia specialist at University of Phoenix where he covers a variety of topics ranging from healthcare to IT.